Romance Writers of Australia Ripping Start Finalist 2019

 The crease between his brow deepened and he nodded.
 ‘That’s right.
 Each time I managed to find you, you’d moved on again before my correspondence could reach you.
 If you hadn’t stayed as long as you did in the last town, I’d probably still be looking.’

 Biting down hard on her lip, she rubbed at her forehead.
 ‘I assumed you’d been searching for any long-lost relative.
 You know, you traced the family tree and you found me . . .’

 Understanding dawned, and Vince shook his head sadly.
 ‘I’m so sorry, Beth.’
 Pity shone from his eyes, making her wish she had someone to hold her, someone that could make the hurt bearable.

-‘I can’t say too much right now,’ he continued, stepping forward to give her arm a supportive pat, ‘but there are reasons why Mary was a stranger to you.
-I regret my hands are tied—but six months and everything will be cleared up.’
+‘I can’t say too much right now,’ he continued, stepping forward to give her a supportive pat on the arm, ‘but there are reasons why Mary was a stranger to you.
+I regret my hands are tied, but in six months, everything will be cleared up.’

 ‘What—?’
 She shook her head, willing the words to make sense.

 ‘It’s all in the will.’
 He gestured at the paperwork.
 ‘As well as the house and the estate’s cash funds, she’s left a box of letters for you that will explain everything.’

 Vince swallowed, his throat working with the effort.
 ‘Between Mary and . . . other members of your family.’